coder/coder/docs/tutorials/faqs.md

 ### How do I configure NGINX as the reverse proxy in front of Coder?

-[This doc](../admin/setup/web-server/nginx/index.md) in our repo explains in detail how to configure NGINX with Coder so that our Tailscale Wireguard networking functions properly.
+[This tutorial](./reverse-proxy-nginx.md) in our docs explains in detail how to configure NGINX with Coder so that our Tailscale Wireguard networking functions properly.

 ### How do I hide some of the default icons in a workspace like VS Code Desktop, Terminal, SSH, Ports?